pywbem/pywbemtools/docs/pywbemcli/commands.rst

 a perspective of the WBEM server.
 It has the same meaning as the Server Time value shown in the client statistics.
 This time includes time spent in the CIM object manager code and time spent in any providers.
-**TODO: CIMOMElapsedTime is only CIMOM time - clarify Pegasus implementation**

 The **Provider Time** column shows the total elapsed time the operation spent in the provider from a perspective of the CIM object manager portion of the